 Program Overview and Rotations

-The PGY-2 Oncology program at the Cone Health Cancer Center is a 12-month appointment providing advanced training in contemporary oncology practice by focusing on patient care, clinical research, administrative services and education.
+The PGY2 Oncology program at the Cone Health Cancer Center is a 12-month appointment providing advanced training in contemporary oncology practice by focusing on patient care, clinical research, administrative services and education.
 Residents, working with experienced preceptors, are involved in all phases of chemotherapy management including preparation, patient treatment, supportive care and reimbursement of services.
 Within a flexible framework, residents complete rotations and select electives both on and off-site.
 Resident training will encompass hematologic and solid malignancies, symptom management, pharmacy administration, and investigational drug management.
 Our pharmacy team provides integrated oncology care and is accountable for optimal drug therapy outcomes of cancer patients.
-The resident will also have involvement in precepting pharmacy students from The University of North Carolina at Chapel Hill, Wingate University School of Pharmacy, Campbell University School of Pharmacy and PGY1 pharmacy residents.
+The resident will also have involvement in precepting pharmacy students from The University of North Carolina at Chapel Hill, High Point University School of Pharmacy, Campbell University School of Pharmacy and PGY1 pharmacy residents.
 The resident will have the opportunity to conduct a major research project, present lectures and in-services, and participate in journal club and the P&T Committee.

 PGY-2 Oncology Rotation Experiences